 Can I arrange my own accommodation?

 We encourage runners to stay together in the spirit of the event.
 However, if you wish for something more comfortable than a night in a leisure centre and a town hall there are plenty of good accommodation options available locally.
-View our Accommodation
+View our limited Accommodation

 page for further info.

 |You get to meet us, other runners and enjoy the views|

 |You'll be allocated your Race Number, collect your t-shirt (if requested) and running buff|

 |Ring O' Fire and Firelighter runners will also receive a tracking device.|

 Many congratulations and we hand you your finishing medal!

 If the weather is good, most runners and supporters tend to hang around soaking up the atmosphere and cheer other runners across the finishing line.
 There should be a few locally brewed beers to hand out and some great tunes.
 Stay around for the presentations and soak up the atmosphere.
 Ring your bells and blow your whistles, they'll be coming round the mountain when you sing! they'll be coming round the mountain...!